sourcegraph/handbook/content/ops/legal/Contract Review and Signature Authority Policy.md

 SLAs - Turnaround time for legal review:

 - Sourcegraph Form - 3 business days
-- Customer Form - 5 business days
+- Customer Form - not accepted, requires a legal-to-legal call if customer pushes back
 - EOQ - Legal will attempt to expedite reviews in the last week of the quarter

 ### Vendor contracts